jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Here rose Wikipedia's antagonists.
 Professors loved to belittle the public's articles as rubbish.
 They even used the Death Star and disallowed students from referencing Wikipedia's materials in their school work.
 Yet professors refused to improve, or to assign students to improve, Wikipedia.

 The professors also performed dark majic.
-Despite great referencing abilities and wide-spread adoption, the self-proclaimed experts still tried to convince people Wikipedia was garbage.
+Despite exceptional referencing abilities and wide-spread adoption, the self-proclaimed experts still tried to convince people Wikipedia was garbage.

 The professors felt the lever of power over society's knowledge was theirs by right.